Blickfeldkurier/elegyConvert/README.md

-# Elegy for a Dead World - Export Tools
+# Elegy for a Dead World - Conversion Tools

 Tools to generate various text formats from the Elegy for a dead worlds export.
 Currently I just try to get the Title, Author and the fulltext.